Wisconsin Assessment Monies (WAM)

 - Contact Gena Larson to discuss your project.

 - Document eligibility as (1) an eligible applicant, and (2) as having an eligible site.

-- If you are a local government or redevelopment authority, prepare a signed municipal resolution (see "Model documents" below) to apply for services.
+- If you are a local government or redevelopment authority, prepare a signed municipal resolution (see "Model Documents" below).